wferebee/liri-node-app/README.md

-### App displaying movie info / info whenno input is entered.
+### App displaying movie info / info when no input is entered.

 ![image](https://user-images.githubusercontent.com/53095806/66799892-f01c9200-eee0-11e9-91a3-ed077e927a4e.png)